Indonesia Travel Essentials

 Hospitals & Clinics

-Major cities have quality private hospitals: Makati Medical Center and St. Luke's (Manila), Chong Hua (Cebu), Davao Doctors Hospital (Davao).
-Smaller islands may only have basic rural health units — another reason for medevac insurance.
+Major cities have quality private hospitals: Siloam Hospitals and RS Pondok Indah (Jakarta), BIMC Hospital and Siloam (Bali/Denpasar), and Mayapada (Surabaya).
+Bali also has dedicated dive-medicine and decompression facilities.
+Smaller islands may only have basic clinics (puskesmas) — another reason for medevac insurance.

 Dengue & Mosquitoes

-Dengue is present year-round, especially during rainy season (Jun–Nov).
+Dengue is present year-round, especially during the rainy season (Nov–Apr).
 Use mosquito repellent with DEET, wear long sleeves at dusk, and choose accommodation with screens or air conditioning.
-No vaccine is widely recommended for travelers.
+Malaria risk is low in Bali and Java but present in eastern Indonesia (Papua, parts of Flores and Sumatra) — ask a travel clinic about prophylaxis if heading there.

 General Safety

-The Indonesia is generally safe for tourists.
+Indonesia is generally safe for tourists.
 Use common sense: avoid flashing expensive items, don't walk alone in unfamiliar areas at night, and keep valuables in a hotel safe.
-Petty theft (pickpocketing) is the main risk in crowded areas.
+Petty theft and motorbike bag-snatching (in Bali) are the main risks — wear bags on the inside shoulder away from the road, and never leave a phone unattended at a beach club.

 Packing Essentials